Dodgers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in four of their past 10 games and won two of those contests.
+- In six games as the underdog over the last 10 matchups, the Dodgers have a record of 3-3.

-- In their last 10 games with a total, the Dodgers and their opponents are 8-2-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Dodgers and their opponents have combined to eclipse the total eight times.

-- The Dodgers have one win against the spread in their last two chances.
+- The Dodgers have gone 2-1-0 against the runline over their past 10 games (three of those matchups had a runline set by oddsmakers).
+For three games in a row, Los Angeles and its opponent have finished above the over/under, with the average total set by sportsbooks being 8.7 runs.

 Dodgers Betting Records & Stats